Kenneth Fisher: Controversy

 In October 2019, Fisher was criticized for references he made during a fireside chat at an industry conference sponsored by Tiburon Strategic Advisors.

-Bloomberg initially reported that Fisher made references to genitalia and likened winning money-management clients to "trying to get into a girls' pants."
-In a Bloomberg interview at the time, Fisher said he felt his comment were taken out of context.
-In February 2020, Bloomberg clarified their reporting and wrote that Fisher cautioned against using financial planning as a way to sign up new clients and compared it to approaching a woman at a bar.
+Reporting on the story was led by Bloomberg.
+In an October 2019 article, Bloomberg, which called Fisher "among the most successful money managers in America" wrote that he made comments likening winning money-management clients to "trying to get into a girls' pants."
+In a Bloomberg interview at the time, Fisher said he felt his comments were taken out of context.
+In February 2020, Bloomberg corrected its reporting and wrote Fisher "cautioned against using financial planning—which involves getting people to talk about their money—as a way to sign up new investing clients, comparing that approach to picking up a woman in a bar."
 A recording made at the Tiburon conference, obtained by CNBC and referenced by Bloomberg, captures Fisher saying "you wouldn't go up to a woman in a bar and ask what's in your pants."

 On October 11, 2019, it was announced that in response to Fisher's comments, the state of Michigan withdrew its pension fund of $600 million from Fisher Investments.
 On October 16, 2019, the city of Boston pulled their $248 million pension fund from Fisher Investments due to Fisher's off-color comments.

 Other repercussions followed.
 Fidelity announced it was reviewing the $500 million in assets that it has Fisher's organization manage, and Philadelphia's board of pensions terminated its relationship with Fisher.
 Within weeks of the incident Fisher Investments lost more than $2.7 billion as several institutional clients, including government pensions, severed their relationship with the firm.
 The firm Fisher founded is taking action as well.
-Fisher Investments Chief Executive Damian Ornani wrote a memo to employees stating: “Ken’s comments were wrong.”
+Fisher Investments Chief Executive Damian Ornani wrote a memo to employees stating: “Ken's comments were wrong.”
 He said the firm was taking steps to address diversity and inclusion within the organization itself.
-Reporting from Bloomberg L.P. contended that this behavior was commonplace at Fisher Investments and that Fisher himself had made derogatory remarks a number of times before.
+A report from Bloomberg L.P. contended that this behavior was commonplace at Fisher Investments and that Fisher himself had made derogatory remarks a number of times before.

+The controversy did little to slow Fisher's AUM growth.
+At the time of the controversy, Fisher Investments managed $100 billion in assets.
+By December 2019, Fisher's assets under management rose to $121 billion.
+By February 2025, the firm nearly tripled in size to $299 billion in assets under management.